Indus Valley Civilization [3300-1300 BCE] | Comprehensive UPSC Notes

 Indus Valley Civilization UPSC Notes

-• One of the Earliest Civilizations: The Harappan Civilization was one of the four earliest civilizations of the world, along with the Civilization of Mesopotamian Civilization between the Tigris and Euphrates rivers, the Shang Civilization on the River Hwang Ho, and the Egyptian Civilization on the River Nile.
+• One of the Earliest Civilizations: The Harappan Civilization was one of the four earliest civilizations of the world, along with the civilization of Mesopotamian Civilization between the Tigris and Euphrates rivers, the Shang Civilization on the River Hwang Ho, and the Egyptian Civilization on the River Nile.

 • A Bronze Age Civilization: Harappan Civilization is considered to be a Bronze Age Civilization.